Changampuzha Krishna Pillai: Cultural influences

 Changampuzha's most famous work Ramanan has been converted into a movie going by the same name in 1967.
 It was directed by D M Pottekattu and had Prem Nazir and Sheela in the lead roles.
 The movie also features the popular poem Malaranikkadukal from Ramanan as the title score.

 A movie called Arikilundayirunnenkil, based on the life of Changampuzha is in the planning stage.
 The movie will be directed by the National Award winning director Priyanandanan.
 It was announced that Fahad Fazil will play the role of Changampuzha in the movie.
 It is based on his biography Nakshathrangalude Snehabhajanam written by M. K. Sanu.
+Noted children's writer, P. I. Sankaranarayanan, has also written a biography of the writer, titled Spandikkunna Changampuzha.

 Memorials

 "Changampuzha Smaraka Grandhasala" (meaning Changampuzha Memorial Library) and the Changampuzha Park, are two institutions established as memorial for the great poet at his birthplace Edappally.